 LifeStraw Personal Water Filter: FREE SHIPPING!
 The LifeStraw is considered the most advanced, compact, ultralight personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.

 Dorcy LED Wireless Motion Sensor Flood Lite: This light is awesome.
 I use mine downstairs as well as on my stairway and when I get up in the middle of the night, they come on automatically.
 They are quite unobtrusive and give off a ton of light.
 Runs for a year on 3 D size batteries.
-As of this writing, about $18 with free Prime Shipping.
+As of this writing, is with free Prime Shipping.

 10 Inch Premium Glow Sticks – Assorted: These glow sticks are fantastic!
 Each stick glows for 8-12 hours, and comes with a pre-attached hook and lanyard.
 They are well priced and hold up well when packed around in a pocket or handbag.
 For more information about glow sticks and chemical lighting, read 10 Reasons to Add Glow Sticks to Your Survival Kit.